lukketotte/EpdTest.jl/README.md

 ```

 To recreate the applications for the bivariate normal case with 50 observations
 subsetted from the weather data.
+To recreate parts of the results in Dörr et. al. (2021),
+the subsample is selected through R using `RCall` in Julia.
 ```Julia
 # From RandomFields package in R
 X = load("weather.csv") |> DataFrame